Search NEW Home Builds in The East Valley

 The builder typically pays all the commission fees for both the buyer’s agent and their own.
 Some buyers hope to get a discount on a new home by working directly with the builder’s agent with the hope that, by saving the builder commission costs, this will lower the price of the home.
 However, these fees are generally figured into the price of the home whether you have your own agent or not.

-Get started today by scheduling new home tours with the Klaus Team by calling 480-354-3744 or completing this form below.
+Get started today by scheduling new home tours with the Klaus Team by calling 480-354-3744 or set up a free consultation by completing this form: